+Emergency Operations Plan (EOP), are TDSP operating procedures in the event of widespread emergency events such as hurricanes or ice storms.
+Because each Transmission & Distribution Service Provider (TDSP) operates in varying geographical regions resulting in varying emergency situations, the TDSP may elect to activate EOP procedures at their discretion.
+It is important to note that EOP may be implemented concurrently with ERCOT EEA, if necessary.

 Note: TDSPs will utilize the RMS listserv as the primary method of communication during an EOP event.
 To receive these email notifications and communications, Market Participants should subscribe to the RMS listserv by going to ERCOT.com “Committees and Groups – RMS” and click on “Subscribe to this email list”.